How To Hit The Golf Ball Straight – Causes & Solutions

 How To Hit The Golf Ball Straight - Image 1

-The best way to go about straightening your shot is to look at your own swing, whether by using video or using another person, and try to determine why your clubface is not being delivered square to the target line.
+The best way to go about straightening your shots is to analyze your own swing, whether through video, launch monitors or another person, and try to determine:

 Case #1: You tend to fade or slice the ball.

-1a.
-Adopt a neutral grip from a weak grip.
+1. Adopt a neutral grip from a weak grip.

-1b.
-Close your clubface at address.
+2. Close your clubface at address.

-1c.
-Correct your address posture.
+3. Correct your address posture.

 Ensure that your feet and shoulders are square and parallel to the target line, and also that your ball is not too far forward in your stance.
+If your ball is too far forward, it causes you to open your shoulders to the target and swing outside-in, which leads to a slice.

-This will help you avoid making an out-to-in swing and leaving the clubface open at impact.
+Proper alignment and ball position will help you avoid making an out-to-in swing and leaving the clubface open at impact.

 Case #2: You tend to draw or hook the ball.